mikeyhavoc/mental-health/_docs/therapy1.md

 - writing down a list of probably 7 to 10 of them.
 - asking what your co pay is to visit them.
 - also, how often you are allowed to visit them per month/6 months/ and year.

+### Is It Possible To Please

+One, once you start calling sometimes when you start talking to them and they ask what your illness is.
+They will have specialist for that illness.
+If it is a man or woman and your not comfortable with a man or woman. **Note** This is a time to ask if they can acommodate you.
+This is going to be your therapy going on bi-ananuly.
+You need someone that you can discuss difficult things with.
+So trying to do things that will make you comfortable in an already diffifcult situation will help aleviate some of that.

+### Notes to End With

+This is the end of Part 1, of 'Dear Therapy'.
+I believe, as you might as well feel too; this is a hurddle.
+We must get over, it is not an easy one and it is something we must be ready to take on.
+Sometimes it might feel hard to line times up, or everything in the world is in the way.
+Nor do we get in right away always, but persistence and knowing we are on the right road to recovery can help.
+With all of that I leave you with one other word of advice.
+Remember to pat yourself on the back, celebrate the small victories, tell your self you accomplished something.
+Because you did, on the other hand if it is out of your control it does not work out just yet.
+You can not control everything, do not put yourself down for something you are not in control of.

+M.w